 - Driver distraction: It is not unusual for a failure to yield a motorcycle accident based on a driver’s distraction.
 Examples of driver distraction that can be fatal for a motorcyclist include using a cellphone to text or call while driving, changing music, and eating while driving, attending to small children or pets within the vehicle.

 - Failure to check blind spots: In most cases, a motorist who fails to check their blind spots adequately may switch lanes only to crash into a biker who was in their blind spot.
-Motorcycles are typically smaller than other cars, and most drivers have not trained themselves to use reasonable care and exercise extra care when checking their blind spots just before they take turns.
+Motorcycles are typically smaller than other cars.
+Most drivers have not trained themselves to use reasonable care and exercise extra care when checking their blind spots before taking turns.

 - Miscalculating the speed of motorcycles: Some drivers misjudge the speed of the oncoming motorcycles to make inappropriate turns that result in failure to yield accidents.